 Based on the household survey, about 80 percent of residential buildings have concrete walls and about 70 percent have zinc roofs.
 Most residents agreed that it was the zinc roofs, debris from poorly built housing, and the other loose objects blown about during the hurricane that caused damage to the stronger houses.
 Poorly built housing on the island are associated with outdated and inadequate building codes, lack of inspections, and enforcement of existing regulations.

 We’ve seen people rebuilding destroyed houses already, but there is no inspection requirement if they are building resilient structures designed to withstand future hurricanes of Irma’s magnitude.
 To reduce future damage, the government needs to improve building regulations, inspect new construction, and strictly enforce standards.
 Furthermore, just because a building has withstood one hurricane doesn’t guarantee it will withstand the next.
 Hence, residents should learn to maintain their houses after every hurricane.
 Though Irma’s destruction is associated with the strong winds, rebuilding should also consider flood hazards that can occur in future hurricanes or isolated storms.

 Considering the magnitude of destruction of Irma in Sint Maarten, the recovery and reconstruction will take years.
 Currently, the main focus of the government is repairing damaged public shelters and roofs of poor housings, and rebuilding critical infrastructures such as the airport and hospital.
-In this process, we are working closely with the Sint Maarten Government and we will soon present a report describing the outcomes of the fact-finding mission.
+In this process, we are working closely with the Sint Maarten Government and we presented a report describing the outcomes of the fact-finding and needs assessment mission.